Aleeshakara/aleeshakara.github.io/README.md

 #### Prospective Employer

 >As a prospective employer, I want to:
-* know how this developer would fit in with our company’s culture, based on their experience and social media activity
+* Know how this developer would fit in with our company’s culture, based on their experience and social media activity
 * See clear demonstrations that this developer has their relevant skills showcased clearly, starting with a visually aesthetic website
 * Visit a site that is easily navigated and clearly labelled
 * Click into the developer’s social media